Skip to main content

 Key takeaways:

-• Diabetic macular edema (DME) is a type of diabetes-related swelling in the back part of the eye that can cause vision loss.
+• Diabetes can affect eye health and impact vision.
+Diabetic macular edema (DME) is a swelling in the back part of the eye that can cause vision loss.

 • If you have diabetes, you should get your eyes checked at least once a year to make sure you don’t have DME or other diabetes-related eye conditions.

 Diabetes can affect all the organs of the body, including your eyes.
-One of these conditions of the eyes is called diabetic retinopathy, which causes damage to the small blood vessels in the eyes.
-Diabetic retinopathy can lead to complications like diabetic macular edema (DME).
+Diabetic retinopathy is a common diabetes-related eye condition.
+It can lead to complications like diabetic macular edema (DME).

-Studies show that more than 7 million Americans have diabetic retinopathy, and about 10% of these people have diabetic macular edema.
-If you’ve been diagnosed with DME, see below for everything you need to know to keep your eyes healthy and your vision safe.
+DME is a serious eye condition that can lead to permanent vision loss.
+If you’ve been diagnosed with DME, read on for everything you need to know to keep your eyes healthy and your vision safe.

-Diabetic macular edema (DME) is a complication of diabetic retinopathy.
+Diabetic retinopathy causes DME.
 Over time, high blood sugar can cause inflammation of the blood vessels in your body, including the ones in the retina (the part of the eye that lets our eyes and brain interpret images).

 A 3D illustration of diabetic retinopathy highlighting the retina, normal retinal blood vessels, and damaged retinal blood vessels.